-Where: Heron Tower, 110 Bishopsgate (38-39th floor), EC2N 4AY
+Where: Heron Tower, 110 Bishopsgate (38-39th floor), Liverpool Street, EC2N 4AY

 What: Pham Sushi won’t win any awards for décor or plate presentation, which is basic at best, but what this tiny eatery lacks in interior design, it more than makes up for with its extensive and uniformly impressive selection of sushi and sashimi.
 Most people come for raw stuff, but soups, noodles, rice dishes, bento boxes and some spot-on tempura are solid choices too.
 Wash it all down with beer, saké or green tea.

-Where: 159 Whitecross Street, EC1Y 8JL
+Where: 159 Whitecross Street, Old Street, EC1Y 8JL

 Roka Canary Wharf

-Where: 4 Park Pavilion, 40 Canada Square, E14 5FW
+Where: 4 Park Pavilion, 40 Canada Square, Canary Wharf, E14 5FW

 Best Japanese restaurants in South London

-Where: 12 Market Row, London, SW9 8LB
+Where: 12 Market Row, Brixton, SW9 8LB

 Best Japanese restaurants in North London